markterweele/windows-itpro-docs/windows/security/operating-system-security/network-security/windows-firewall/rules.md

 1. Explicit block rules take precedence over any conflicting allow rules
 1. More specific rules take precedence over less specific rules, except if there are explicit block rules as mentioned in 2.
 For example, if the parameters of rule 1 include an IP address range, while the parameters of rule 2 include a single IP host address, rule 2 takes precedence

-Because of 1 and 2, when designing a set of policies you should make sure that there are no other explicit block rules that could inadvertently overlap, thus preventing the traffic flow you wish to allow.
+Because of 1 and 2, when designing a set of policies, you should make sure that there are no other explicit block rules that could inadvertently overlap, thus preventing the traffic flow you wish to allow.

+Outbound rules follow the same precedence behaviors.

 > [!NOTE]
 > Windows Firewall doesn't support weighted, administrator-assigned rule ordering.
 An effective policy set with expected behaviors can be created by keeping in mind the few, consistent, and logical rule behaviors as described.